ahmadbasyouni10/Games-Automatation-Scripting-Project/README.md

 - Go installed (required for compiling Go code) - https://go.dev/

 ## Usage
 Clone the repository to your local machine or download zip folder, then in terminal run this command (cla).
-This passes the two arguments which are the source (where we are looking) and the target (where we want to put the new dir).
+This passes the two arguments which are the source (where we are looking=data), and the target (where we want to put the new dir=target).
 ```
 python get_game_data.py data target
 ```